Ayo Oyelola: Early life

 From East London, Oyelola was a soccer player in his youth, and featured in the academy at teams such as Chelsea, Southend United, Dagenham and Redbridge and Ebbsfleet.
 He started playing American football at the University of Nottingham, where he graduated with a law degree in 2020.

-Career
+Professional career

-Winnipeg Blue Bombers
+Winnipeg Blue Bombers (first stint)

 Oyelola started out as a linebacker before transitioning to safety.
 He was drafted 22nd in the 2021 CFL global draft by Winnipeg Blue Bombers.
 Oyelola made his debut for the Winnipeg Blue Bombers in the Canadian Football League on 20 November 2021 against the Calgary Stampeders.

 Jacksonville Jaguars

 In December 2020, it was announced that Oyelola had been one of eleven athletes from around to world to selected to participate in the NFL International Player Pathway (IPP).
 He did not secure a contract with an NFL team and decided to play in the CFL.
 In January 2022 it was announced that he was again selected to be a part of the NFL IPP, this time involving 13 athletes from around the world.
 He was signed by the Jacksonville Jaguars later that year.
 He was waived by the Jaguars on 30 August 2022.
 Oyelola re-signed with Jacksonville's practice squad the next day and spent the remainder of the season on the practice squad.

 On 23 January 2023, he signed a reserve/futures contract with the Jaguars, but was waived again on 29 August, the conclusion of training camp.
 He later re-signed to the team's practice squad, where he spent the remainder of the season.
 On 9 January 2024, Oyelola signed a reserve/futures contract with the Jaguars.
 He was waived on 15 April.